Logo Futurismo

 Conclusion

-Away from tourist crowds, this is the true spirit of the Azores island: quiet, lush, and simply unique in itself.
+Away from tourist crowds, this is the true spirit of the Azores islands: quiet, lush, and simply unique in itself.
 Discover a typical village forgotten by international visitors where Azoreans enjoy life ‘in a simple way’.

 Authors’ Note

-I’m pleased to inform you that all the recommendations in this article are based on my experience and observations.
+I am pleased to inform you that all the recommendations in this article are based on my personal experience and observations.
 As the author, I have personally visited each attraction mentioned, ensuring that every suggestion is grounded in first-hand knowledge and genuine enthusiasm.

 Map